Mathewnd/bootsector-spaceship-game/README.md

 # Bootsector spaceship game
 Bootsector game where you go pewpew on spaceships and have to also dodge shots

+Controls are

+W and A -> move up and down
+K -> shoot

 # Building

 you need NASM to build this.